-Whether or not you plan to attend the Meeting, please complete and return the proxy in the enclosed envelope addressed to the Company, since a majority of the outstanding shares entitled to vote at the Meeting must be represented at the Meeting in order to transact business.
+Whether or not you plan to attend the Meeting, please complete and return the proxy in the enclosed envelope addressed to the Company or vote electronically by using the Internet or by telephone, since a majority of the outstanding shares entitled to vote at the Meeting must be represented at the Meeting in order to transact business.
 Shareholders have the power to revoke any such proxy at any time before it is voted at the Meeting and the giving of such proxy will not affect your right to vote in person at the Meeting.
 Your vote is very important.